yurikazliak/presentation-owasp/README.md

 Next
 (slide A4)
 XML External Entities (XXE)
-XML is a data format used to describe different data elements.
-XML also uses “entities” to help define related data, but entities can access remote or local content.
+Web application may directly accept XML and process it itself, or use XML parser to parse XML input, or file.
+And sometimes XML document contains referense to external entities.
+So if attacker put some malicious payload into external entitie, and XML parser doesn't configurate well, this payload coud get run and then it can do bad things.
+Stole you local passwords, for example.
 (slide A4 - 2)
-An attacker sends malicious data lookup values asking the site, device, or app to request and display data from a local file.
-If a developer uses a common or default filename in a common location, an attacker’s job is easy.
+There is one of the examples of this type of attacks, named "Billion laughs".
+This document's size is about 1kb, but if we send it into XML parser, it will use approximately 3Gb of memory to crunch thru this entire document!
 Prevent
 (slide A4 - 3)
-Write security-conscious code, avoid serialisation of sensitive data, use JSON instead od XML.
+Write security-conscious code, avoid serialisation of sensitive data, use JSON instead of XML, run source code analysis tool.
 Next
 (slide A5)
 Broken Access Control.